Converting to a Greener Bus Fleet

 We’re starting our transition with battery electric buses, which are currently in service on several routes.
 We’ll continue buying battery electric buses while we explore the potential for fuel-cell electric buses, which use hydrogen to generate electricity on board instead of storing it in large banks of batteries.
 Both types of buses use electric motors, but fuel-cell electric buses have a much longer range because the batteries are continuously recharging.
 Which is good, because we need that longer range — about half of our buses drive more than 150 miles each day, which is more than a battery electric bus can provide on a single charge with today’s technology.

-Our fuel-cell electric buses would be fueled with “green” hydrogen, meaning it’s produced with electricity from renewable sources like wind, solar or hydropower.
-Based on trends in the industry, we expect affordable, green hydrogen to be widely available locally within the next 5–10 years.
+Our fuel-cell electric buses would be fueled with hydrogen.
+Based on trends in the industry, we expect affordable hydrogen to be widely available within the next 5–10 years.

 40-ft GILLIG electric bus 40-ft GILLIG electric bus